Congratulations - you have completed .

-While the Constitution included a vague idea of a judicial Branch consisting of a Supreme Court and lower courts, the Judiciary Act is what established the working structure of the judicial Branch.
-The act ironed out details like the authority of the Supreme Court, the number of justices that would make up the Supreme Court, created judicial districts and the courts that would preside in them, and established the circuit court system.
+While the Constitution included a general idea of a judicial branch consisting of a Supreme Court and lower courts, the 1789 Judiciary Act actually established the working structure of this branch.
+The Act provided details regarding the authority of the Supreme Court and the number of justices it would have.
+It also created judicial districts and the courts that would preside in them, and established the circuit court system.

 How did the creation of federal appeals courts in 1891 change the structure of the judicial branch?